nikolasburk/livestore-tanstack-cloudflare-auth-example/README.md

 #### 2.2.
 Better Auth configuration

 Set the `BETTER_AUTH_SECRET` to a value of your choice.
 You can also generate a secret [here](https://www.better-auth.com/docs/installation#set-environment-variables) by clicking on the **Generate Secret** button.
-Here are some
+Here are some real-looking sample values:

 ```bash
 # replace these values with your own